Go back to normal view

 How much does it cost?

-The fee for weddings at St Aidan's Church during 2017 AD is £549.00.
-This covers the national Church and legal fees, and the local Church costs (which are set by law); and also the organist and verger fees (set by local agreement).
+The fee for weddings at St Aidan's Church during 2018 AD is £605.00 (or slightly less if, eg, a Banns certificate is not required).
+This covers the national Church and legal fees, and the local Church costs (which are set by law); and also the organist and verger fees (set by local agreement); and various sundries such as the calling of Banns of Marriage.
+An invoice clearly outlining the charge will be sent to any couple.

 Though an organist is optional most couples welcome having an organist to provide live traditional music.